Table of Contents

-This happens because the offering price is determined not by the market forces of supply and demand, as is the case for stocks trading openly in a market exchange, but because the company and the underwriters negotiate a price based on an often-competing set of interests of involved parties.
+Instead, the offering price is usually determined by the company and the underwriters who negotiate a price based on an often-competing set of interests of involved parties.

 Purchasing shares in the market immediately following an IPO can also be risky.
-Underwriters may do what they can to buoy the trading price, keeping it from falling too far below the offering price.
+Underwriters may do what they can to buoy the trading price initially, keeping it from falling too far below the offering price.

 Investors with the option to invest in an IPO should do so only after having conducted their due diligence.
 The SEC states that “being well informed is critical in deciding whether to invest.
 Therefore, it is important to review the prospectus and ask questions when researching an IPO.”